-The labor import effect variable only affects the alumni impact calculation in Table 2.7.
+The labor import effect variable only affects the alumni impact calculation in Table 3.7.
 In the model we assume a labor import effect variable of 50%, which means that 50% of the county's labor demands would have been satisfied without the presence of the SDCCD.
-In other words, businesses that hired the colleges' students could have substituted some of these workers with equally-qualified people from outside the county had there been no SDCCD students to hire.
-Therefore, we attribute only the remaining 50% of the initial labor income generated by increased alumni productivity to the college.
+In other words, businesses that hired the colleges' students could have substituted some of these workers with equally-qualified people from outside the county had there been no students from the colleges to hire.
+Therefore, we attribute only the remaining 50% of the initial labor income generated by increased alumni productivity to the colleges.

-Table A1.2 presents the results of the sensitivity analysis for the labor import effect variable.
+Table A2.2 presents the results of the sensitivity analysis for the labor import effect variable.
 As explained earlier, the assumption increases and decreases relative to the base case of 50% by the increments indicated in the table.
-Alumni productivity impacts attributable to the SDCCD, for example, range from a high of \$5.8 billion at a -50% variation to a low of \$1.9 billion at a +50% variation from the base case assumption.
+Alumni productivity impacts attributable to the SDCCD, for example, range from a high of \$7.1 billion at a -50% variation to a low of \$2.4 billion at a +50% variation from the base case assumption.
 This means that if the labor import effect variable increases, the impact that we claim as attributable to alumni decreases.
-Even under the most conservative assumptions, the alumni impact on the San Diego County economy still remains sizeable.
+Even under the most conservative assumptions, the alumni impact on the San Diego County economy still remains sizable.